, Crush Procrastination! There is a better way to set goals!

 - Set out clothes for exercising (no need to fumble around in the dark)

-- If you need to purchase or want to purchase new work out close – do it
+- If you need to purchase or want to buy new work out clothes – do it

 - Purchase Journal if necessary